mykelalvis/FATESRD/Other/fate-core-SRD.md

 When you fail, you give a free invoke on that aspect to someone else instead.
 That could be your opponent in a conflict, or any character who could tangibly benefit to your detriment.

-When you tie or succeed, you place a free invocation on the aspect.
+When you tie or succeed, you place a [[free invocation]] on the aspect.

-When you succeed with style, you place two free invocations on the aspect.
+When you succeed with style, you place two [[free invocation]]s on the aspect.

 {example}